-We will be dependent on Otsuka, MTPC and any future commercialization partners to commercialize vadadustat.
+We will be dependent on Otsuka, MTPC and any future commercialization partners to commercialize vadadustat, when and if it is approved.
 If Otsuka, MTPC or any future commercialization partner fails to perform under our agreements, our future results could be materially harmed.

-We and Otsuka share the obligations to commercialize vadadustat in the United States; however, we are dependent on Otsuka to commercialize vadadustat in Europe, China and certain other territories and on MTPC to commercialize vadadustat in Japan and certain other Asian countries.
+We and Otsuka share the obligations to commercialize vadadustat in the United States, subject to obtaining marketing approval from the FDA; however, we are dependent on Otsuka to commercialize vadadustat in Europe, China and certain other territories and on MTPC to commercialize vadadustat in Japan and certain other Asian countries in the event we receive marketing approval in the applicable territories.
 If either of these collaborators fails to perform their obligations diligently under their agreements with us, including failing to diligently commercialize vadadustat in their territories, our sales potential in these regions may be materially harmed, and we may not have an adequate remedy for such harm under our agreements with either company.
 Furthermore, if a contractual dispute with either Otsuka or MTPC were to arise, it could result in costly litigation for us and jeopardize important revenue streams, which could materially harm our financial condition.

-Coverage and reimbursement may be limited or unavailable in certain market segments for our products, if approved, which could make it difficult for us to sell our products profitably.
+Coverage and reimbursement may be limited or unavailable in certain market segments for our product candidates, if approved, which could make it difficult for us to sell any approved products profitably.